Would you like to receive Spotlight, the online magazine of the VIDC, as well as invitations to events and

 Tel.: +43 1 713 35 94 - 91

 From 1997 to 2008 he was the coordinator of the anti-racist sports project "fairplay" and the European network "Football Against Racism in Europe - FARE".
 From 2011 to 2014 he coordinated the transnational EU project CoMiDe - Initiative for Migration and Development.
-Since 2012 he has been the head of the Migration & Development working group in the Global Responsibility working group.
+Since 2012 he has been the head of the Migration & Development working group in Global Responsibility, Platform for Development and Humanitarian Aid.

 He earned a master's degree in political science at the University of Vienna.